Edge precoloring extension of hypercubes: Introduction

 \section{Introduction}

-An {\em edge precoloring} (or {\em partial edge coloring}) of a graph $G$ is a proper edge coloring of some subset $E' \subseteq E(G)$.
+An {\em edge precoloring} (or {\em partial edge coloring}) of a graph $G$ is a proper edge coloring of some subset $E' \subseteq E(G)$; {\em a $t$-edge precoloring} is such a coloring with $t$ colors.
 An edge $t$-precoloring $\varphi$ is {\em extendable} if there is a proper $t$-edge coloring $f$ such that $f(e) = \varphi(e)$ for any edge $e$ that is colored under $\varphi$; $f$ is called an {\em extension} of $\varphi$.

 In general, the problem of extending a given edge precoloring is an $\mathcal{NP}$-complete problem, already for $3$-regular bipartite graphs \cite{Fiala}.
 One of the earlier references explicitly discussing the problem of extending a partial edge coloring is \cite{MarcotteSeymour}; there a simple necessary condition for the existence of an extension is given and the authors find a class of graphs where this condition is also sufficient.
 More recently the question of extending a precoloring where the precolored edges form a matching has gathered interest.
 In \cite{EGHKPS} a number of positive results and conjectures are given.
 In particular it is conjectured that for every graph $G$, if $\varphi$ is an edge precoloring of a matching $M$ in $G$ using $\Delta(G)+1$ colors, and any two edges in $M$ are at distance at least $2$ from each other, then $\varphi$ can be extended to a proper $(\Delta(G)+1)$-edge coloring of $G$; this was first conjectured in \cite{AlbersonMoore}, but then with distance $3$ instead.
 Here, as usual, $\Delta(G)$ denotes the maximum degree of a graph $G$, and by the {\em distance} between two edges $e$ and $e'$ we mean the number of edges in a shortest path between an endpoint of $e$ and an endpoint of $e'$; a {\em distance-$t$ matching} is a matching where any two edges are at distance at least $t$ from each other.
 A distance-$2$ matching is also called an {\em induced matching}.